-A stunning and impressive estate built on an ancient cloistered monastery, between the rolling Tuscan hills and the spectacular Mediterranean Sea.
+A stunning and impressive estate built on an ancient cloistered monastery, between the rolling Tuscan hills and the spectacular Mediterranean Sea in Italy.
 The property overlooks the islands of overlooking Giglio and Montecristo and extends over an area of 80 hectares.

 This idyllic countryside retreat sleeps up to 18 guests in its seven bedrooms and suites, and with its vast outdoor spaces, it is ideal for a beautiful destination wedding or special event.

 “Beautiful countryside estate built on an ancient cloistered monastery.”

 A 30 m saltwater infinity pool extends out over lush green lawns and features a pool terrace flanked with sun loungers and deck chairs, ideal for soaking up the Tuscan sunshine.

 Each of the four towers boasts a furnished roof terrace, creating idyllic spaces to watch the sun go down behind the lush, green hills.
 Across the grounds are various other outdoor lounge and dining spaces, perfect for private events.

 Indoors, there are plenty of different areas for relaxing and socialising from the spa with Jacuzzi, steam room and private massage room, to the summer lounge, cinema room, and games room with table football and more.

 The open-plan professional kitchen features a spacious dining table for daily meals, whilst the 60-person dining room is ideal for larger gatherings and events.
 Wines and olive oil are produced on site and stored in the estate’s private cellar, ready to be enjoyed by guests.

 Six luxurious suites are spread out across the property, four of them set over two levels within the towers.
 Two suites feature multiple bedrooms making them ideal for families.